rl1987/trickster.dev/tricksterblog/content/post/imagemagick-programmable-image-processing-toolkit.md

 tags = ["automation"]
 +++

-[ImageMagick](https://imagemagick.org) is a set of CLI tools and C library for performing a variety of digital image handling tasks, such as converting between formats, resizing, mirroring, rotating, adjusting colors, rendering text, drawing shapes and so on.
+[ImageMagick](https://imagemagick.org) is a set of CLI tools and a C library for performing a variety of digital image handling tasks, such as converting between formats, resizing, mirroring, rotating, adjusting colors, rendering text, drawing shapes and so on.
 In many cases ImageMagick is not being used directly, but exists as part of the hidden substrate of C code that the modern shiny stuff is built upon.
 For example, it may